Chip’s Favorite Credit Card Offers

 My favorite credit cards give me HUGE sign-up bonuses worth literally hundreds of dollars in tax-free rebate cash, rewards points or airline miles.
 Many of these cards have both personal and business versions for more bonuses.
 A lot of these cards waive the annual fee for a year while you try out the card to see if you like it.
 If you decide not to keep the card, you can still redeem your points/miles before closing the card.

 Airline Miles (Click HERE): I haven’t paid for a flight in years thanks to BIG sign-up bonuses from airline branded cards.
 I used airline miles for vacations and emergencies.
 Twice, I flew on short notice to funerals.
 If not for miles, the “bereavement fare” would have cost over $1,000 per ticket (read my post)!!
 Otherwise, Click Here for Airline & Frequent Flyer Credit Cards.

 0% Balance Transfer (Click HERE): If you are carrying a large balance on your credit cards, you should consider transferring those balances to a new card that will charge you 0% for a while – usually 12-18 months!
 That is a HUGE savings of interest.
 Most cards charge a fee of 3% of whatever you transfer over.
 But one charges nothing!!
 Click Here for Balance Transfer Credit Cards.

 Student Cards (Click HERE): Thanks to the Credit Card Act of 2009, if you’re younger than 21 years old, you need one of two things: proof of financial independence (i.e. income or savings) or a co-signer at least 21 years old.
 Click Here for Student Credit Cards.

 Bad Credit (Click HERE): Things happen.
 If you have bad credit, you can still get a secured credit card.
 You put money on the card.
 Then you use the card and pay it off in full monthly.
 This gets reported to the credit bureaus – which improves your credit score.
-After about a year, you can apply for a non-secured credit card and keep moving in that positive direction.
+After about a year, you can get a non-secured credit card and keep moving in that positive direction.
 Credit Cards for People with Bad Credit.